SmithersA/quicker-quick-start/README.md

-# onboarding-documents
+# quicker-start-documents
-Forms, emails, and checklists to help with onboarding
+Checklists to help with new platforms